 Participants are permitted to allocate their account balances to one or more of 17 investment options currently available under the Plan.
 The Fiduciary & Investments Committee determines the Plan's investment offerings and generally monitors investment performance.
 Participants may change investment options for future contributions as frequently as daily, and subject to time constraints by certain investment managers, may initiate transfers among investments daily.
-Direct transfers from the T. Rowe Price Stable Value Common Trust Fund to the BlackRock Short-Term Investment Fund must first transfer to one of the other Plan investment options and remain in that option for 90 days before transferring into the BlackRock Short-Term Investment Fund.
+Direct transfers from the T. Rowe Price Stable Value Common Trust Fund to the BlackRock Short-Term Investment Fund are not permitted.
+Instead, participants who wish to transfer from the T. Rowe Price Stable Value Common Trust Fund to the BlackRock Short-Term Investment Fund must first transfer to one of the other Plan investment options and remain in that option for 90 days before transferring into the BlackRock Short-Term Investment Fund.

 The Genworth Common Stock Fund invests primarily in common stock of the Company.
 A small portion of the fund is held in cash or other short-term investments to provide liquidity.
-Within the financial statements and supplemental schedule of assets (held at end of year), the assets of the fund are presented separately as common stock and short-term investments.
+Within the notes to financial statements and supplemental schedule of assets (held at end of year), the assets of the fund are presented separately as common stock of Genworth Financial, Inc. and short-term investments.

-On October 21, 2016, the Company entered into an agreement and plan of merger (the "Merger Agreement") with Asia Pacific Global Capital Co., Ltd. ("Parent"), a limited liability company incorporated in the People's Republic of China and a subsidiary of China Oceanwide Holdings Group Co., Ltd., a limited liability company incorporated in the People's Republic of China (together with its affiliates, "China Oceanwide"), and Asia Pacific Global Capital USA Corporation ("Merger Sub"), a Delaware corporation and a direct, wholly-owned subsidiary of Asia Pacific Insurance USA Holdings LLC ("Asia Pacific Insurance"), which is a Delaware limited liability company and owned by China Oceanwide, pursuant to which, subject to the terms and conditions set forth therein, Merger Sub would merge with and into Genworth Financial with Genworth Financial surviving the merger as a direct, wholly-owned subsidiary of Asia Pacific Insurance.
-China Oceanwide has agreed to acquire all of the Company's outstanding common stock for a total transaction value of approximately \$2.7 billion, or \$5.43 per share in cash.
+The performance of the Genworth Common Stock Fund has been influenced over the past several years by the proposed acquisition of Genworth by China Oceanwide Holdings Group Co., Ltd (China Oceanwide), among other factors.
+On October 21, 2016, the Company entered into an agreement and plan of merger (Merger Agreement) with Asia Pacific Global Capital Co., Ltd., a limited liability company incorporated in the People's Republic of China and a subsidiary of China Oceanwide, and Asia Pacific Global Capital USA Corporation (Merger Sub), a Delaware corporation and a direct, wholly-owned subsidiary of Asia Pacific Insurance USA Holdings LLC (Asia Pacific Insurance), which is a Delaware limited liability company and owned by China Oceanwide, pursuant to which, subject to the terms and conditions set forth therein, Merger Sub would merge with and into Genworth, with Genworth surviving the merger as a direct, wholly-owned subsidiary of Asia Pacific Insurance.